wltsmrz/nimler/docs/TERM_CODEC.md

 # Encoding/decoding Erlang terms

+nimler exposes a set of convenience functions for encoding and decoding Erlang terms.
 Erlang terms are represented in nimler with the type `ErlNifTerm`.
 All Erlang types appear to NIFs as an opaque "term", which can be decoded into native types using the NIF getter functions.
 See [codec tests](https://github.com/wltsmrz/nimler/tree/master/tests/codec) for example usage.

 See [docs/CODECS](CODECS.md) for available codec types.